 FDA-approved evidence supports the general efficacy for paroxetine.
 In addition to efficacy, four placebo-controlled paroxetine studies evaluated health outcomes.
 Two 12-week trials comparing paroxetine (20-50 mg/d) to placebo and one 12-week trial comparing controlled-release paroxetine (12.5-37.5 mg/d) to placebo measured disability.
-Compared to placebo, immediate release paroxetine-treated patients showed significantly greater improvement in both studies on the social life and work domains of the SDS; family life was statistically better in paroxetine-treated patients in one of the two immediate release paroxetine trials.
-Controlled release paroxetine-treated patients showed significantly greater improvement than placebo-treated patients in SDS total score, family life, social life, and work domains.
+Compared to patients on placebo, those on immediate-release paroxetine showed significantly greater improvement in both studies on the social life and work domains of the SDS; family life was statistically better in paroxetine-treated patients in one of the two immediate-release paroxetine trials.
+Patients treated with controlled-release paroxetine showed significantly greater improvement than placebo-treated patients in SDS total score, family life, social life, and work domains.
+Is 1